manuka tree

 No. The macron above “a” in mānuka is used to assist in pronunciation.
 Food businesses can use “manuka” or “mānuka” on food labels, referring to the same type of honey.

-Kanuka Honey, comes also from Australia, but shouldn’t be confused with manuka honey.
+Kanuka Honey, also comes from Australia, but it shouldn’t be confused with manuka honey.
 Kanuka honey is made from a different tree, Kunzea ericoides, a cousin of Leptospermum, looking a lot like it.
 Some people say this type of honey is more valuable than manuka.

 Manuka honey is dark, whereas kanuka honey is pale yellow and clear, with a delicate, sweet, slightly aromatic aroma and flavor.

-How is manuka honey different than other honeys?
+How is manuka honey different from other honeys?

-Yet, this component is not the only responsible for the honey’s antibiotic activity.
-In researches, after neutralization of GMO, manuka honey retained bactericidal activity due to unknown factors.
-Thus, MGO cannot be directly linked and stated as the main content to the antimicrobial and antibacterial activities in manuka honey.
+Yet, this component is not the only one responsible for the honey’s antibiotic activity.
+In research, after the neutralization of GMO, manuka honey retained bactericidal activity due to unknown factors.
+Thus, MGO cannot be directly linked to and stated as the main content to the antimicrobial and antibacterial activities in manuka honey.

 Though it is considered a superfood, or a wonderfood, please read the labels carefully when buying, because not all manuka honeys contain this unique non-peroxide activity.